ilyasabdulrahman/Speech-to-Text-Translator/README.md

 # Speech Recognizer
-Make sure to install the SpeechRecognition API.
+Make sure to install the SpeechRecognition API and translate API.

-Uses the SpeechRecognition API to detect what two people are saying with Google speech-to-text.
+Can translate a conversation between what one person is saying to the other person's preferred language and vice versa.